What Are The Different Methods Of Healthcare Procurement // Pros And Cons Of Healthcare Sourcing Strategies

 8. Local Purchasing:

-• Buying supplies locally can support the local economy, reduce supply chain costs, and ensure a faster delivery than ordering from distant suppliers.
+• Buying supplies locally can support the local economy, reduce supply chain costs, and ensure faster delivery compared to ordering from distant suppliers.

 9. Long-Term Supplier Contracts: